 Marketing Information Management (MIM)

-Data governance, consent management, and identity resolution are now part of MIM, driven by privacy regulations.
+Key 2026 Trend Data governance, consent management, and identity resolution integrated into MIM due to global privacy regulations.

 Pricing Strategy